 I was born in Tucson, Arizona, and have lived in Santa Fe, New Mexico, since the mid-1970s.
 The Southwestern landscape permeates my awareness of color and shape.
 The cycling of the New Mexico seasons, flights of birds, native flora, the Río Grande and other rivers and arroyos, continually visit my paintings.
-Travel intensifies my appreciation of the many forms and feelings in the world of nature.
-Repeated visits to Brittany/France have also inspired new ideas and allowed the rocks, coastal sand and patterns of the sea to become part of my work.
-Various Asian aesthetics in crafts and painting continue to be a great influence.
+Travel always intensifies my appreciation of the many forms and feelings in the world of nature.
+Long visits to Brittany/France allowed its rocks, coastal sand and patterns of the sea to become part of my work.
+Asian aesthetics in crafts and painting continue to be a great influence.

-My chosen medium is acrylic on canvas.
+My chosen mediums are acrylic on canvas, and acrylic with graphite on gessoed paper.
 I work with negative space by adding and subtracting shapes while building the surface to create an overall glow.

 Click HERE to see the interview conducted by the Santa Fe Community College Film Department,